MDAnalysis/mdacli/docs/CONTRIBUTING.rst

 Clone your fork
 ---------------

-Next, clone your fork to your local machine, keep it `up to date with the upstream`_, and update the online fork with those updates.
+Next, clone your fork to your local machine, keep it up to date with the upstream (see later), and update the online fork with those updates.

 ::